ateodorescu/home-assistant-ipmi/README.md

 ## Home Assistant integration
 This integration allows you to monitor and control servers that support IPMI.
-To be able to connect to IPMI servers we use the Python library [python-ipmi](https://github.com/kontron/python-ipmi) which has some limitations and that means that we may or may not connect to your IPMI server.

-If the integration doesn't work for you then you could take a look at this [`ipmitool` integration](https://github.com/ateodorescu/home-assistant-ipmitool) that may work for you (beware that it depends on an addon to do the job).
+It can connect to your servers in two ways:
+- via the `ipmi-server` addon from [here](https://github.com/ateodorescu/home-assistant-addons) which is basically a wrapper for `ipmitool`.
+- via the Python library [python-ipmi](https://github.com/kontron/python-ipmi)
+which hasn't been tested with all servers.

+If the `ipmi-server` addon is installed and started then this will be primarily used, and then it will fall back to the Python library if the addon is not reachable.

 ## Installation
-Just copy the `custom_components` folder in your home assistant `config` folder.
+Install it via HACS or just copy the `custom_components` folder in your home assistant `config` folder.
 Restart HASS and then add the `ipmi` integration.

 ## What does the integration?